tqtensor/plato-docs/integration/airflow.md

 1. Prepare an entity table (which contains entities to extract features in a specific time)
 2. Import and attach operator into your DAG

-## Step 1: Make sure entity input follow
+## Step 1: Prepare Entity table

-Please prepare your entities table schema following the below schema:
+Make sure your entity table schema following the below schema:

 `| AGENT_ID (int) | event_timestamp (timestamp)`